 Augmented reality (AR) adds virtual elements to an existing environment.
 While it has multiple applications in entertainment – think about the Pokémon Go app craze – AR is also making headway into the manufacturing and logistics industry.
 This technology has the potential to improve employee training and drive more efficiencies.
 For example, AR devices could show employees information on package contents and weight, cutting down the time it takes to find this information manually, according to Venture Beat.

 Already large companies are integrating AR devices into their manufacturing processes.
 Boeing is using AR headsets in its wire assembly process, which has resulted in a 25% reduction in assembly time and reduced errors to approximately 0 percent, according to Transparency Market Research.

 Artificial intelligence (AI) sounds like a futuristic concept, but this technology is making huge strides today.
 Machine learning, a type of AI, could streamline the entire supply chain process by offering real-time insight into process management and productivity.
 The introduction of autonomous vehicles, an iteration of AI-driven technology, could be a game changer for transportation and delivery in the manufacturing and logistics industry, according to Supply Chain 24/7.

 AmCraft Manufacturing is a leading supplier of Industrial Curtain Walls for the manufacturing and logistics industry.
-Contact us today and speak with one of our curtain specialists regarding your space separation, temperature control or noise reduction needs.
+Contact us today and speak with one of our curtain specialists regarding your space separation, temperature control or noise reduction need.